 - EXPRESSCLUSTER® is a registered trademark of NEC Corporation. - Microsoft, Windows, Windows Server, Internet Explorer, Azure, and Hyper-V are registered trademarks of Microsoft Corporation in the United States and other countries. - Linux is a registered trademark of Linus Torvalds in the United States and other countries. - Firefox is a trademark or registered trademark of Mozilla Foundation. - Google Chrome is a trademark or registered trademark of Google, Inc. - Google Cloud Platform (GCP) is a trademark or a registered trademark of Google LLC. - Amazon Web Services and all AWS-related trademarks, as well as other AWS graphics, logos, page headers, button icons, scripts, and service names are trademarks, registered trademarks or trade dress of AWS in the United States and/or other countries. - · Apache Tomcat, Tomcat, and Apache are registered trademarks or trademarks of Apache Software Foundation. - Python is a registered trademark of the Python Software Foundation. - SVF is a registered trademark of WingArc Technologies, Inc. - Oracle, Oracle Database, Solaris, MySQL, Tuxedo, WebLogic Server, Container, Java, and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle Corporation and/or its affiliates. - SAP, SAP NetWeaver, and other SAP products and services mentioned herein as well as their respective logos are trademarks or registered trademarks of SAP SE (or an SAP affiliate company) in Germany and other countries. - IBM, DB2, and WebSphere are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both. - PostgreSQL is a registered trademark of the PostgreSQL Global Development Group. - PowerGres is a registered trademark of SRA OSS, Inc. - F5, F5 Networks, BIG-IP, and iControl are trademarks or registered trademarks of F5 Networks, Inc. in the United States and other countries. - Equalizer is a registered trademark of Coyote Point Systems, Inc. - WebOTX is a registered trademark of NEC Corporation. - WebSAM is a registered trademark of NEC Corporation. - Other product names and slogans written in this manual are trademarks or registered trademarks of their respective companies.

 NINE

 REVISION HISTORY

-Edition Revised Date Description 1st Apr 09, 2021 New manual 2nd Oct 15, 2021 Corrected typographical errors.
-3rd Feb 25, 2022 Corrected typographical errors.
-4th Apr 26, 2022 Corresponds to the internal version 12.33.
-5th Nov 04, 2022 Corresponds to the internal version 12.34.
+Edition Revised Date Description

+1st Apr 08, 2022 New manual

+2nd Apr 26, 2022 Corresponds to the internal version 13.01.

-[©] Copyright NEC Corporation 2021.
+[©] Copyright NEC Corporation 2022.
 All rights reserved.